 Southwest plans to reduce capacity, reevaluate 2024 financial outlook on delivery delays from Boeing

-Shares of Southwest are falling in Tuesday premarket trading as the airline said that it plans to reduce capacity and reevaluate its full-year financial outlook because of fewer expected aircraft deliveries from it supplier, Boeing.
+Shares of Southwest plunged Tuesday as the airline said that it plans to reduce capacity and reevaluate its full-year financial outlook because of fewer expected aircraft deliveries from it supplier, Boeing.

 Southwest Airlines said in a regulatory filing that Boeing expects to deliver 46 737-8 planes this year.
 The company previously anticipated 79 737 Max aircraft deliveries, which included 58 737-8 planes.